NGSolve/ngsolve/docs/how_to/howto_definedon.rst

 We can define finite element spaces and forms on sub-domains.
 This is in particular useful for multi-physics.

-For that, we define a geometry and assign domain lables to the different regions.
+For that, we define a geometry and assign domain labels to the different regions.
 In the example below we have an "outer" and an "inner" sub-domain.

 We define the first H1-finite element space fes1 only on the inner sub-domain by writing